Written by: Roshan Dwivedi

 2015 seems like the year that will bring about the inflection point of VoD collections matching that of box office collections for some movies.
 Movies like The Interview and Guardians of The Galaxy are pioneering examples ,which is boosting the confidence of other distributors.
 VoD business will vie for taking that revenue whitespace that DVDs have left which was once a very lucrative line for the distributors before companies like Netflix and Hulu arrived.
 Certainly more and more will hit the inter webs to fly the movies to their audiences homes as bits.
 Because the risks are little and the gains are many both in reaching out to wider audience and keeping a bigger share of collections.

 Going digital race is on and the scramble is to claim the elusive brand recognition among online viewers.
 Muvi Studio give you the first mover advantage.
-Muvi Studio’s white label VoD solution is simple to use, manage and comes without blipping your bottomline, with Zero CapEx.
-Right solution just at the right time, do the right thing take the plunge and launch your own branded VoD Platform solution .
+Muvi Studio’s white label VOD software is simple to use, manage and comes without blipping your bottomline, with Zero CapEx.
+Right solution just at the right time, do the right thing take the plunge and launch your own branded video on demand platform provider.